Kaufland: History

 In January 2010, it was announced that Karl Lupus GmbH & Co.
 KG was cleared by antitrust authorities to sell their 12 stores of the famila Handels-Betriebe GmbH & Co.
 KG Rhein-Neckar and the Cash-&-Carry-Markt Lupus Food Service with 1,400 employees to Kaufland.

 In January 2010, the Kaufland group had purchased all five Schleckerland drug stores in Ehingen, Geislingen, Tempe, Neu-Ulm, Schwäbisch Gmünd and all but the Neu-Ulm store had been converted to the Kaufland brand by then.
 The local Schleckerland was closed down because Kaufland was already present in Neu-Ulm.

 From 2011 onward, all Handelshof stores were to be gradually converted to the Kaufland brand and to be partly rebuilt and enlarged.

 In November 2016, Kaufland's parent company applied for Kaufland trademarks in Australia.
 In September 2019, Kaufland announced plans to open 20 stores in Australia.
 In January 2020, Kaufland announced it was abandoning its expansion plans for Australia, two years after buying its first store and six months after starting work on its distribution centre.
 It had invested about 310 million euro and hired over 200 staff members but never opened a store.
 The first stores were originally expected to open in 2019 but the launch date had been pushed back to 2021.

 On 26 September 2019, the first two Moldovan stores were opened in the capital city of Chișinău.
 Construction of the fourth Moldovan store started on 23 July 2020, in the southern city of Comrat.
 The beginning of construction at the fifth Moldovan store in the city of Ungheni was announced on 6 October 2020.

 In 2021, the company announced its 2030 decarbonisation strategy, in partnership with DHL maritime transport.
 The strategy explained plans to produce 80 percent less carbon dioxide by the year 2030 by saving 12,000 tons of CO_{2} each year, with the use of sustainable marine fuel in all maritime transport of Kaufland products.

 In 2020, the Slovak version of the company was created the very famous children's festival, Kaufland detský festival.
-This event was started with "Zimná rozprávka", witch was in Bory Mall in Bratislava in February 8 of this year.
+This event was started with "Zimná rozprávka", which was in Bory Mall in Bratislava in February 8 of this year.
 The new mascot of this festival is Kuniboo, the racoon of the baby assortment.